Directions and facilities

 It is free to visit the Roman Town House in Dorchester.
 Get directions and information on facilities.

-The Roman Town House site is open every day of the year and admission is free.
+The Roman Town House site is accessible in daylight hours every day of the year.
+Admission is free.

-To protect the monument entry inside the protective structure is not allowed, but the mosaics and other features can be clearly seen from the outside.
+To protect the monument entry inside the protective structure is not allowed, but it has glass walls so the mosaics and other features can be seen clearly from the outside.

 View a map of Roman Town House, Dorchester